Vikas-Giri/CityLife360-PowerBI-Dashboard/README.md

 ## Getting started

 Prerequisites:
-- Power BI Desktop (recommended: the latest stable release; tested with Power BI Desktop version [please note your tested version here])
+- Power BI Desktop (recommended: the latest stable release; tested with Power BI Desktop version [2.149.1429.0.])
 - Windows or supported OS for Power BI
 - (Optional) Git LFS if you plan to version-control large .pbix files